eastgenomics/ansible-run-monitoring/README.md

 Contains the Dockerfile and requirement.txt for re-building the docker image. \
 Run ```docker build -t <image name> .```

+## Packages Installed
+1. dxpy
+2. tabulate
+3. pandas
+4. dotenv (only for development purpose)

+Docker base image: python3.8-slim-buster \
-Tested on Ubuntu 20.04.3 LTS
+**Tested on Ubuntu 20.04.3 LTS**

 ## Running the Container